YsrajSingh/AW-Full-Stack-Web-Application-Assignment/README.md

 ## Overview

-The Affworld Assignment is structured into two main parts: the frontend and the backend.
-The frontend is built using ReactJS with Vite as the development server, and it utilizes the shadcn-ui component library with Tailwind CSS for styling.
-The backend is implemented using Express.js and MongoDB for the database.
-The project follows a REST API architecture for communication between the frontend and backend.
+The Affworld Assignment is divided into two main parts: the frontend and the backend.
+The frontend is built using **ReactJS** and uses **Vite** as the development server.
+Styling is handled with **Tailwind CSS** and **shadcn-ui** component library.
+The backend is implemented using **Express.js** and utilizes **MongoDB** for data storage and management.
+The application follows a REST API architecture for communication between the frontend and backend.

 ### Architecture and Technologies Used
 - **Frontend**: